drakkan/sftpgo/README.md

 ## Platforms

 SFTPGo is developed and tested on Linux.
 After each commit, the code is automatically built and tested on Linux, macOS and Windows using a [GitHub Action](./.github/workflows/development.yml).
-Other UNIX variants such as \*BSD should work too.
+The test cases are regularly manually executed and passed on FreeBSD.
+Other *BSD variants should work too.

 ## Requirements